 Brighton is a huge weekend-break destination, and as such, there is an abundance of accommodation options, including hostels, cosy B&Bs, chain hotels and more boutique affairs.
 One word of warning however: prices often double at weekends (with some hostels tripling their prices on Saturday nights), so try to book as far in advance as possible to keep prices down.

-Additionally, as we discovered after checking-in to our sea front hostel, hostels in the UK are a little different to those we have experienced elsewhere in the world - with a number being used to house some less desirable members of society when social housing is lacking.
+Additionally, as we discovered arriving at our sea front hostel, hostels in the UK are a little different to those we have experienced elsewhere in the world - with a number being used to house some less desirable members of society when social housing is lacking.

 Trains from London